Kate Upton Shares New Photo Of Daughter, Genevieve, To Celebrate First Birthday

 Kate Upton gave her Instagram followers a treat on Thursday when she shared new photos of her daughter Genevieve to celebrate her first birthday.

 In the first photo in the series, the 1-year-old is dressed in an adorable cream top and blue pants as she stands in a seat on a private plane.
-Genvieve is looking out of a window with her mom, who’s dressed in a black longsleeved sweater and jeans.
+Genevieve is looking out of a window with her mom, who’s dressed in a black long-sleeved sweater and jeans.
 While Genevieve stares with apparent awe at the world outside the aircraft, Kate smiles as she holds her up to the window.

-In the second snapshot, Genvieve is in her father Justin Verlander’s arms and she’s in front of another window, this one overlooking a busy cityscape.
+In the second snapshot, Genevieve is in her father Justin Verlander’s arms, and she’s in front of another window overlooking a busy cityscape.
 In the photo, Justin is also smiling at his daughter

 “I can’t believe it’s been a year!!!
 Happy 1st Birthday to my baby girl!!”
 Kate wrote in the caption.
 “She changed our lives for the better and I can’t imagine my life without her sweet laughter and snuggles.
 I love my little peanut.”